roshank07/weatherapp/README.md

 The application also supports different profiles, each with its own configuration.
 These configurations are specified in `application-{profile}.properties` files.
 When a profile is active, the application uses the configuration from the corresponding `application-{profile}.properties` file, overriding the same properties in the `application.properties` file.

 To run the application with a specific profile, use the `-Dspring.profiles.active={profile}` argument when starting the application.
 For example, to run the application with the `preprod` profile, use the command: `java -jar target/your-artifactId-version.jar -Dspring.profiles.active=preprod`.

+## Test Cases

+The service includes test cases to ensure the functionality of the `MessageAdder` class.
+These test cases check the messages returned by the `getMessage` method under different weather conditions.

+To run the test cases, use the following command: `mvn test`.